dmc-2016/dmc/README.md

 Now, let's download and install the Github client, so you can clone the repository to your local computer and access the files locally.
 Go here: [https://desktop.github.com/](https://desktop.github.com/) to download the client and follow the instructions to install it.
 I will use the windows version, but it works in a similar way for both Mac and Linux.

 Once you have the client installed, you should see a blank interface.
 Click the plus sign in the upper left corner, and go to Clone.
 This should produce a list of any projects you have started or forked.
 CLick on your fork of 'dmc', and click the check mark to clone this repository to your local computer.
 It will ask you where you want to clone the repository into.
-Select a folder such as 'My Documents/GitHub'.
+Select a folder such as 'Documents/GitHub'.

 -